schalowj/panopticon/README.md

 > The 'ALPHA' designator should be a hint that this code, though working,
 > is not quite ready for prime time.
 >
-> It was written in a caffeine fueled haze, while avoiding my family over the
+> It was written in a caffeine fueled haze, while avoiding my family over the Thanksgiving holiday.
+Its missing some stuff...like formatting and comments.
+And any kind of standards.
-> Thanksgiving holiday.
 The Javascript especially looks like garbage (partially because of me and partially because it is javascript).
 >
 > Did I mention that I really hate javascript?
 Sigh.